 Skillets are available in a variety of styles and price ranges.
 This makes it more likely that your first purchase won’t be an exact match to your needs.
 Plus, it’s hard to pick out a skillet from just pictures and customer reviews.
 Thankfully, many brands offer a customer guarantee or warranty.
 A few of these brands are even listed in our top 10 skillets.

-If you are making a pricy investment in your new electric skillet, we strongly suggest looking for one from a company that offers a money-back guarantee.
 This way you have a much better chance of getting your investment returned, or at least getting a replacement if you are sent a defective product.

 As far as our top recommendation for best electric skillet is concerned, we suggest the Zojirushi EP-RAC50 Gourmet d’Expert 1350-Watt Electric Skillet.
 This skillet is a little pricier compared to the others on our list.
 However, it comes from a well-known company and boasts a limited one-year warranty.